 The second longest flooded cave system in the world is also found in Quintana Roo, the Mexican Caribbean state.
 This fascinating world of flooded caves and cenotes attract thousands of divers every year.
 That all these systems are close to the sea is far from accidental.
 Here the galleries are broader than in the interior of the Peninsula, and there are more veins that connect the galleries.
 There is a scientific explanation for this.

 This fact is explained in an excellent way by the karst hydrogeologist Emiliano Monroy-Ríos on his blog science popularizer:

-“It is no coincidence, like nothing in nature, that Sac Actun is close to the sea. the rock is dissolved by rainwater - acidified by both the carbon dioxide (CO2) from the air, such as from the decomposition of organic matter in the jungle floor (leaves, branches, dead animals, bacteria) - which, when mixed with salt water, increases its corrosive power.
+«It is not by chance, like nothing in nature, that Actun is located near the sea. the rock dissolves by means of rainwater - acidified by both the carbon dioxide (CO2) from the air, such as from the decomposition of organic matter in the jungle floor (leaves, branches, dead animals, bacteria) - which, when mixed with salt water, increases its corrosive power.
 Where the deep salty and superficial layers of fresh water meet is where the greatest dissolution is found of limestone, forming an extensive network of ducts, caves and caverns that extends underground.

 4- MESOAMERICAN REEF, 2nd LONGEST CORAL REEF ON THE PLANET

 We continue with the fourth extraordinary thing on the planet that you can enjoy in the Yucatan Peninsula.
 And for this We continue this journey on the coast of the Caribbean Sea to discover the second largest reef on the planet..
 But before we go for a little more personal tour, we make a brief stop in Australia, where the largest reef is: the Great Barrier Reef.